tangshuang/react-tyshemo/README.md

 import { subscribe } from 'react-tyshemo'

-// use subscribe to record each change in store subscribe((name, key, value) => {
+// use subscribe to record each change in store
+// -name: store's namespace
+// -key: array, the keyPath of changed node
+// -value: the next value of this key subscribe((name, key, value) => {
   Recorder.record({ name, key, value })
 })